designstem/projects/tattoo/index.md

 <div style="padding: var(--content-padding);">

 ## Sign?
 Icon?
 Symbol?
-Pictogramm? *Tattoo*?
+Pictogram? *Tattoo*?

-As a designer, it is important to keep these terms apart.
+As a designer, it is crucial to keep these terms apart.

 #### Task

-1. Read the definitions and try to understand the differences between logo, icon, symbol and pictogram.
+1. Read the definitions and try to understand the differences between the logo, icon, symbol, and pictogram.
-2. Which of these signs did you paint in the task before (visualising life or death)?
+2. Which of these signs did you paint in the task before (visualizing life or death)?
 Can you guess why you used them?
 2. Discuss: Which of these signs is suitable for a smart tattoo.
 Why?

 <br>

 <details>
   <summary>Sign</summary>

   Signs are visual, auditive or tactile representations of information.<br>
   A handshake is a tactile sign, to indicate that you greet someone. <br>
-  Sirens are auditive signs, to inform you of an emergency case, like fire or a passing ambulance. <br>
+  Sirens are auditive signs to inform you of an emergency case, like fire or a passing ambulance. <br>
   Visual signs are what we are dealing with: Logos, icons, symbols, pictograms are all visual signs.

 </details>

 <details>
   <summary>Symbol</summary>

   Visualizes abstract terms, like love ❤️, that something is correct ✔️. <br>
   The peace symbol is also very famous ☮ <br>